 Recommended antioxidant ingredients and products

-Finally, we’ve reached my favourite part – the products!
-This is where you’ll be able to take what you’ve learnt and apply it (pun intended) to your routine to reap the benefits of antioxidants.
-We produce all sorts antioxidants naturally inside us (glutathione, lipod acid, uric acid, carotenes, ubiquinol and enzymes such as catalase) and eat several others (Vitamin A, C and E).
+Now it’s time to take what you’ve learnt and apply it (pun intended) to your routine and diet to reap the benefits of antioxidants.
+We already produce all sorts antioxidants naturally inside us (like glutathione, lipoic acid, uric acid, carotenes, ubiquinol and catalase), and also rely on eating several others (Vitamin A, C and E).
 But the more free radicals your lifestyle produces, the more you should aim to give your body an extra helping of antioxidants.

-I personally LOVE green tea the most because it tastes great, can be drunk at any time and is absolutely packed with antioxidants.
+I personally LOVE green tea the most because it tastes great, can be drunk at any time and is absolutely packed with antioxidants – specially, catechin.
 Matcha is the best as it is the least processed.
 But the most important thing is that you’re eating a variety of foods that you enjoy!

-Some other suggestions for antioxidants rich foods to incorporate into your diet are:
+Some more suggestions for naturally antioxidant-rich foods to incorporate into your diet are:

 - tree nuts